 What are the seven ‘S’s for calming a baby?

 The seven ‘S’s for calming your baby are a set of easy-to-follow strategies that can help soothe and settle your newborn.
 These include creating a sensory environment, encouraging self-calming, swaddling, utilising soothing touch through baby massage, using a sling or pouch for movement, incorporating calming sounds, and sticking to one strategy for at least 5 minutes before switching.
 By implementing these techniques, you can promote a smooth transition from the womb to the outside world and nurture a calm and contented baby.

 The Seven ‘S’s for Calming Your Baby: Essential Strategies for New Parents

-There are seven easy tips to promote a smooth and calm transition into the world for your newborn:
+Let’s explore these seven easy tips to promote calm for your newborn:

 Develop ‘sensory eyes’ to know what may be causing your baby to be over stimulated.
 It could be a loud and busy room, harsh lights or the smell of strong perfume.
 You can then remove the stimulus or move to a more calming environment.

 Encourage your baby to self-calm by giving your baby the space to develop their own self calming tools, such as sucking their hands or clasping them together.

 Tightly wrapping your baby in a stretchy blanket has been proven to calm young babies and help them sleep well.